alanorwick/mosaic/README.md

 #change 9000 to whatever you want
 ```

+Find out more about the persmissions used [here](https://github.com/nectar-cs/mosaic/blob/master/README.md#default-permissions).

 # Workflow / GitOps

 MOSAIC's world view is that one deployment ~= one microservice.
 During setup, it discovers your deployments and has you **bind** them to their respective **GitHub Repos** and **Docker Image Repos**.